expfactory/expfactory/docs/pages/1-generate.md

 ## Container Generation
 Starting from the folder where we generated our Dockerfile, we can now build the experiment container.
-Note that when you have a production container you don't need to build locally each time, yoiu can use an [automated build from a Github repository to Docker Hub](https://docs.docker.com/docker-hub/builds/) - this would mean that you can push to the repository and have the build done automatically, or that you can manually trigger it.
+Note that when you have a production container you don't need to build locally each time, you can use an [automated build from a Github repository to Docker Hub](https://docs.docker.com/docker-hub/builds/) - this would mean that you can push to the repository and have the build done automatically, or that you can manually trigger it.
 For this tutorial, we will build locally:

 ```
 experiments/